billbrod/rpg_notes/docs/npcs.md

 ## Yating

-former air nomad, currently running tavern (Yating's place, doesn't have a sign but well-known, "best bao in this whole peninsula", especially good at vegetables because she's former air nomad) in Jiangbu
+former air nomad, currently running tavern (Yating's place, doesn't have a sign but well-known, "best bao in this whole peninsula", especially good at vegetables because she's former air nomad) in Jiangbu. was captured by Hanako as part of his attempt to learn more about Weishan, then freed by the party.
+Zo tried to convince her to help, but Yating just fled, said "some day you'll realize that sometimes, nothing can be done, and you just have to move on"

 - Characters: Zo, Atka, Bao
 - Location: last seen running away from Jiangbu / Mt.
 Weishan after party freed her from capture by Hanako